 We talk now to a woman who witnessed… Sorry, whose parents witnessed the explosion.
 She basically says it was a huge explosion, though, which is not in dispute.
-Perhaps we should let the hearsay pass.
 'Technical journals' observed unusual haze at sunset.

 More black and white Soviet footage, this time of a sled caravan through Siberia.
 I don't know if this is actual footage of the 1927 expedition to Tunguska or just something illustrative, but it looks cool either way.
 Nimoy tells us the expedition was lead by Leonid Kulik, who went to prove that the explosion was caused by a meteor impact.

 I'm no expert, but that seems like a plausible theory.
-A little too plausible if you follow me.
-Let's see what Thomas Atkins has to say.
+So plausible that I don't believe it, so let's see what Thomas Atkins has to say.
 He wrote a book on Tunguska based on the work of Kulik and other Soviet scientists.
 Atkins also has the widest friggin' collar ever.
 I mean, go home, 1970s, your work has been done.
 Anyway Atkins explains that Kulik found a massive ring of trees that had been knocked over by the blast.
 That's what the footage is showing, so I guess it's the real deal?
 Anyway, Atkins says that at the centre of the collapsed forest was not a crater, but a bunch of trees that were dead but still upright.

 And the spooky music goes wild!